jManAscending/DnDHouseRules/README.md

 * The Astral Sea has no innate layers, but artificial "layers" have been magically created (e.g. Bags of Holding and the Demiplane spell)
 * The Outer Planes each have their own unique and weird structures (results may vary)

-The Plane Shift and Gate spells can still connect to whichever layer you want, so long as your destination is not magically warded from planar travel.
+The Gate spell can still connect to whichever layer you want, so long as your destination is not magically warded from planar travel.
+Plane Shift can only take you to the first or 'primary' layer of that plane (e.g. you can plane shift to Avernus, but not Dis).

 ## Potions
 Drinking a potion in combat is a bonus action.
 Feeding a Potion to another character is an Action.